-Some sentences being cut to ease Macomb County jail overcrowding
+Some sentences being cut to ease Macomb jail crowding

 Mount Clemens — Inmates will be released from the county jail Wednesday evening to alleviate an overcrowding emergency declared earlier this month.